Skip to content

 4. Add a hint at the top of the query page that the installation of plugin XY is necessary to get these working

-Probably, your query will need some specific test data.
-You can either add new files or expand existing ones.
+If your query requires specific test data that isn't provided in the given data samples yet, you can either add new files or expand existing ones.
 Please keep these points in mind:

-- Do not delete or change existing test data, even it if looks broken.
-It could be that a query page needs these broken data sets to showcase how to handle such edge cases
+1. Do not delete or change existing test data, even it if looks broken.
+It could be that a query page needs these broken data sets to showcase how to handle such edge cases.

-- It's preferable if your test data is general enough so it can potentially extended for new queries, but using very case specific test data is alright, too.
+• It's preferable if your test data is general enough so it can potentially be extended for new queries, but using very case specific test data is alright, too.

-- Please make sure your test data does not hurt anyone, doesn't contain personal data and is not illegal (i.e. Copyright infringement)
+3. Please make sure your test data does not hurt anyone, doesn't contain personal data and is not illegal (i.e. Copyright infringement).

 Script to generate semi-random test data

 There is a python script around, that lets you generate test data with some random values based on one or more template files.
-Most of the data under 10 Example data/dailys and 10 Example Data/books were generated with it - maybe it's a good fit for you, too.
+Most of the data in 10 Example Data/dailys and 10 Example Data/books was generated with it - maybe it's a good fit for you, too.
 More info on the script itself.

 You've added a new query or enhanced the vault in some other way.
 Thanks a lot!
 Now, onto sharing your contribution.